-- 1. Teacher observes one of the following:

-- Child(ren)/staff are in physical danger

-- Child consistently has difficulty with routines/transitions

-- Behaviors disrupt the regulation of the classroom on a daily basis

-- 2. Teacher fills out Behavior Incident Report:

-- Makes two copies

-- Gives original to parent

-- One copy put in child's file

-- Give one copy to Education & Inclusion Coordinator

-- 3. Teacher completes "Pre-Referral Checklist" to ensure all environmental triggers have been identified and environment is modified to meet the needs of the child - 4.
-Education & Inclusion Coordinator observes child and consults with staff - Review the classrooms "Quarterly Social/Emotional Support Checklist" - If applicable, schedule an individual Mental Health observation; the family may engage in mental health consultation through our program or independently obtain child mental health support with a community mental health provider. - Education & Inclusion Coordinator, Coach, Mental Health Consultant, and/or Specialist meets with teaching team to put positive behavior interventions and supports (PBIS) in place

-- 5. Staff contacts parent to debrief, problem-solve, refer to Mental Health, ESD, or other outside provider for evaluation to determine eligibility under Section 504 of the Rehabilitation Act and IDEA.
-Parent signs 'Permission to Refer' form - Health Coordinator will support family through referral process - 6.
-Create "Behavior Support Plan" with team and family that includes: - Description of the behavior and any triggering events - Identification of the function of the behavior - Prevention strategies/PBIS tiers in place - Replacement skills to be taught to meet the function of the behavior - Strategies to be used when the challenging behavior(s) occur
+- 1. Teacher observes one of the following: - Child(ren)/staff are in physical danger - Child consistently has difficulty with routines/transitions - Behaviors disrupt the regulation of the classroom on a daily basis - 2.
+Teacher fills out Behavior Incident Report : - Created in Child Plus in the child's individual file - Gives a copy to parent - Sends an email to the Inclusion Coordinator, Social Emotional Learning Coach (SEL Coach), and their supervisor regarding concerning/consistent behaviors - 3.
+Teacher completes "Pre-Referral Checklist" to ensure all environmental triggers have been identified and environment is modified to meet the needs of the child.
+This is reviewed with their supervisor. - 4.
+SEL Coach and/or Inclusion Coordinator observes child and consults with staff - If applicable, schedule an individual Mental Health observation; the family may engage in mental health consultation through our program or independently obtain child mental health support with a community mental health provider. - Education & Inclusion Coordinator, Coach, Mental Health Consultant, and/or Specialist meets with teaching team to put positive behavior interventions and supports (PBIS) in place - 5.
+Teaching Staff contacts parent to debrief, problem-solve, refer to Mental Health, ESD, or other outside provider for evaluation to determine eligibility under Section 504 of the Rehabilitation Act and IDEA.
+Parent signs 'Permission to Refer' form - Inclusion Coordinator will support family through referral process - 6.
+Create "Student Success Plan" with team and family that includes: - Description of the behavior and any triggering events - Identification of the function of the behavior - Prevention strategies/PBIS tiers in place - Replacement skills to be taught to meet the function of the behavior - Strategies to be used when the challenging behavior(s) occur